-Like the Mars rover relaying its first images back to earth, the Enduring Ice expedition opens a window to the otherworldly and fantastical arctic.
+Like the Mars rover relaying its first images back to earth, the Enduring Ice expedition opens a window to the otherworldly and fantastical Arctic.

-Enduring Ice is a fiscally sponsored project of The Redford Center, 501(c)(3) nonprofit arts organization.
+albedo is a fiscally sponsored documentary project of The Redford Center, a 501(c)(3) nonprofit arts organization.
 The Redford Center focuses upon environmental projects that it considers well poised for impact.
 Contributions in support of the project are payable to the Redford Center and are tax-deductible to the extent permitted by law.